Part 1 Course : The ADI theory test

 Driving instructor training provided by LDC

-To prepare for this test you will use our student centred open learning driving instructor training materials, combined with support from our training centre and the local LDC trainer assigned.
+To prepare for this test you will use our student centred open learning driving instructor training resources, combined with support from our training centre and the local LDC trainer assigned.
 Support is provided by telephone, fax, email and online.
 This support is also provided for Parts 2 and 3.
 The duration of the open learning course is around 80 hours with up to 10 hours support from our central support team via the telephone, email and online.

 Once you have mastered the multiple choice questions you will need to become familiar with the computerised hazard perception test using our unique ADI Hazard Perception Test software.
-Over 600 hazard perception clips in DVD quality video for use in our PC software is provided to simulate over 40 unique ADI hazard perception tests.

 What our students say